-Hobart and William Smith Colleges expect all members of our community to foster a safe, welcoming and respectful campus.
 The Colleges' Title IX and Sexual Misconduct Policy prohibits specific forms of behavior that violate Title IX and other applicable state and federal laws.
 A "complainant" is the individual who reports or is reported as having experienced sexual misconduct.
-The Colleges recognize that individual complainants may also choose to self-identify as a victim or survivor.
-For the purposes of this brochure the term complainant will be used.
-A "respondent" is the individual or group/organization accused of committing Prohibited Conduct.
+The Colleges recognize that individual complainants may also choose to self-identify as a victim, or a survivor, but for the purposes of this brochure we utilize the term complainant.
+A "respondent" is the individual accused of committing Prohibited Conduct.